klchambers/quiz-app/README.md

 [Favicon.io](https://favicon.io/) was used to generate the favicon for this project.

 Questions and answers were adapted from examples provided in [this](https://www.mentimeter.com/blog/audience-energizers/55-free-trivia-and-fun-quiz-question-templates) article by Emma Cullen on Mentimeter.com.

+Course content from Code Institute's Diploma in Full Stack Software Development has been useful and in teaching programming concepts and JavaScript methods.

+Guidance from Code Institute mentor Brian O'Hare has been invaluable throughout stages of this project's inception and development.